anthonyng288/PomoPlayer/README.md

 ### Features to implement eventually (Nice to have)
-- Spotify Integration that preloads users Spotify playlists and plays it
+- Spotify Integration that preloads users' Spotify playlists